vdmit11/contextvars-registry/docs/context_vars_registry.rst

-As mentioned above, all registry attributes must be descriptors, so when you set (or even just declare) an attribute, then :class:`ContextVarsRegistry` automatically allocates a new :class:`~contextvars_extras.context_var_descriptor.ContextVarDescriptor` for each attribute.
+As mentioned above, all registry attributes must be descriptors, so when you set (or even just declare) an attribute, then :class:`ContextVarsRegistry` automatically allocates a new :class:`~contextvars_registry.context_var_descriptor.ContextVarDescriptor` for each attribute.

 But, a little problem is that not all attributes should become context variables.